Ride the Beach Trolley

 Madeira Beach and John's Pass Village

-Farther south on the trolley route is Madeira Beach, voted the No. 9 beach in the U.S. by Tripadvisor in 2021.
-One of the big reasons why is the blend of white sand beach and proximity to local restaurant favorites, like Dockside Dave’s.
+Farther south on the trolley route is Madeira Beach, known for its white-sand beaches, blue-green waters, and proximity to local restaurant favorites, like Dockside Dave’s.
 Many know Madeira Beach, too, because of the popular John's Pass Village & Boardwalk, featuring more than 130 shops, restaurants and attractions.
 Families will find water activities for all ages, from watersports rentals for older kids to sightseeing cruises on The Pirate Ship at John's Pass.

-A "must-see" at the southern end of St. Pete Beach is The Don CeSar.
+A "must-see" in St. Pete Beach is The Don CeSar.
 This opulent pink palace opened in 1928 after being built for $1.25 million.
 The eight-story building didn't fare well during the Great Depression.
 It eventually became a military hospital and then was vacant for many years before its grand reopening as a hotel in 1973.

 Clearwater Beach to John's Pass Village